KlaudiuszBryjaRelativity/relativity-transfer-sdk-samples/README.md

         - The application will use this value when an empty path is provided.
     - `DefaultSourceDirectoryPath`.
         - The application will use this value when an empty path is provided.
+    - `DownloadCatalog`.
+      - The application will download the data to the specified location on local machine.
     - `ClientLogin`.
     - `ClentOauth2Id` - Relativity OAuthClient id, see `Authentication` section for more info.
     - `ClientPassword`.